derekfranks/practice_assignment/FAQ.md

 ####3) I only see 3 parts to the assignment.
 What are these 10 parts listed on the assignment page?

 You're correct that there are only 3 parts to assignment 1.
-The 10 parts could probably me more accurately described as tests.
+The 10 parts could probably be more accurately described as tests.
 The `submit()` script will run your code with a variety of different parameters to test it.
 If there are issues with your function, it may only pass some of the tests.